-OE12: Leakage deductions are likely to be lower than overall scientific literature.
-Our review of literature on leakage rates suggests that leakage rates are typically significantly higher, in particular in the United States.
-Therefore, a leakage deduction of 10-30% likely results in overestimation of calculated emission reductions or removals.
+OE14: Leakage deductions are likely to be lower than overall scientific literature.
+Our review of literature on leakage rates suggests that leakage rates are typically significantly higher, in particular for the United States.
+Therefore, a fixed 20% leakage deduction likely results in significant overestimation of emission reductions or removals.

 The materiality of this issue depends on the type of IFM activity.
 Leakage is likely to occur in projects implementing PC, AD, and RIL activities as the majority of these projects reduce harvest levels.
 Furthermore, for ER activities, we assume that leakage occurs in the short term as harvest levels decrease and that negative leakage might occur in the medium term as harvest levels might increase.
-Therefore, for projects implementing PC, AD, RIL or ER (short term) activities we assume that overestimation is likely to occur in a high number of projects that the degree of overestimation of total credited emission reductions or removals is likely to be high (over 30%).9
+Therefore, for projects implementing PC, AD, RIL or ER (short term) activities we assume that overestimation is likely to occur in a high number of projects and that the degree of overestimation of total credited emission reductions or removals is likely to be high (over 30%).4 In our assessment, this is one of the biggest risks of overestimation of emission reductions or removals in the methodology.